Skip to Main Content

 Is a source worth your time and energy?
 Is it appropriate for your needs?
 Here is a way to evaluate all types of sources.

-• Author: Look for the author’s name(s), credentials, expertise, other work, reputation, recommendations
+• Author: Look for the author’s name(s), credentials, expertise, and reputation.
+How many other works have they authored on this subject?

 • Sources: Look for a bibliography, works cited, or other list of sources the author used